Crossing a fitness valley as a metastable transition in a stochastic population model: Generalisations

 \section{Generalisations}

 Our results can be generalised to the following settings: \begin{itemize} \item If the fitness landscape is such that \emph{coexistence} is allowed between populations of traits $0$ and $L$, i.e.\ if {$f_{L0}>0$} and $f_{0L}>0$, then the analysis of {the} invasion phase is the same, but the fixation phase differs in such a way that traits $0$ and $L$ become macroscopic and stabilise around their common equilibrium $(n^*_0,n^*_L)$, the non trivial fixed point of the 2-species Lotka-Volterra system.
 Moreover, the unfit mutant populations stay microscopic if we assume $ f_{i,\{0,L\}}:=b_i-d_i-c_{i0}n^*_0-c_{iL}n^*_L<0$, for all $i=1,\ldots,L-1.$ In the 1-sided case, those stay of order $K\mu^i$, while in the 2-sided case, they stay of order $K\mu^{\min\{i,L-i\}}$.
 There is no complicated decay phase as in Section \ref{par-after-swap-2sided}, and its stochastic analog. \item If the mutation {probability} $\mu$ depends on the trait $i$, while still fulfilling the prescribed scalings associated to our different theorems, those still hold. \item Consider the biologically relevant case (especially for cancer) where deleterious mutations accumulate until a mutant individual gathers $L$ different mutations, in which case it becomes fit.
 Each individual bearing $k$ mutations can then be labeled by the trait $k$.
 The main difference with our setting is that there are now $L!$ ways of reaching an individual of trait $L$ with a sequence of $L$ mutations.
-Thus, the invasion time of the population $L$ is divided by $L!$. \end{itemize}
+Thus, the invasion time of the population $L$ is divided by $L!$ {in the small mutation regime (Theorem \ref{pro_mupetit}) and will stay the same in the large mutation regime (Theorem \ref{pro_phase1_mugrand})}. \end{itemize}